SFDO-Tooling/CumulusCI/docs/concepts.rst

 ``force-app`` (or ``src``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main body of the project's code and metadata lives in the default package directory, which is the ``force-app`` directory for Salesforce DX-format projects and the ``src`` directory for Metadata API-format projects. **force-app** defines what's included when you release a managed package from your CumulusCI project.
-(Or when you release an unlocked package, or if you're not releasing a package at all but running the ``deploy`` task to get the metadata into an org in unmanaged form.)
+The main body of the project's code and metadata lives in the default package directory, which is the ``force-app`` directory for Salesforce DX-format projects and the ``src`` directory for Metadata API-format projects. ``force-app`` defines what's included when you release a managed package from your CumulusCI project.
+(Or when you release an unlocked package; or if you're not releasing a package at all but running the ``deploy`` task to get the metadata into an org in unmanaged form.)

 ``orgs`` directory
 ^^^^^^^^^^^^^^^^^^